Yer ain’t from round here, are you boy…

 NO PUMP ACTION SHOTGUNS ALLOWED

 Period Looking Bolt Action rifles - Now when using a bolt action rifle, remember all guns should shoot at 330 FPS or below, so if you have a uber suped up VSR, you're going to have to change the spring and lower that FPS.
 Also, the gun furniture MUST be either wood or wood effect.
 And do you dare think about bringing ANYTHING that has a RIS on it!!!
-Also you are NOT ALLOWED to use scopes, rifle sights only.
+Also you are NOT ALLOWED to use scopes, iron sights only.

 COOKING FOOD AND CAMPING: